 Since then Metcalfe has been a producer on another four features with Fraser — Giselle, The Dead Lands, and two films in 2017: British hostage drama 6 Days and extreme sports film The Free Man.

 6 Days is based on the 1980 Iranian embassy siege in London.
-The cast combines international names (Billy Elliot's Jamie Bell, Abbie Cornish) and Kiwis (Jared Turner, Xavier Horan).
-The Free Man — for whom Metcalfe is one of the credited writers — looks at what motivates adrenaline junkies, through encounters between Kiwi skier Jossi Wells and extreme sports group The Flying Frenchies.
+The cast combines international names (Billy Elliot's Jamie Bell, Australian Abbie Cornish) and Kiwis (Jared Turner, Xavier Horan).
+The Free Man — for whom Metcalfe was one of the credited writers — looks at what motivates adrenaline junkies, through encounters between Kiwi skier Jossi Wells and extreme sports group The Flying Frenchies.

 Robyn Gallagher, ‘Che Fu “Fade Away”’ 5000 ways to love you website.
 Loaded 9 April 2013.
-Accessed 20 June 2013
+Accessed 23 May 2019

-Bonnie Summer, 'master weaver’ (Interview) - Sunday Star-Times (Sunday pullout) 11 June 2006, page 20
+Bonnie Summer, 'master weaver’ (Interview) - The Sunday Star-Times (Sunday pullout) 11 June 2006, page 20

 ‘Nemesis Game to be released in Australia’ - NZ Film 70, March 2003, page 8

 Andrew L Urban, ‘Dean Spanley - Our Talks With Sam Neill & Matthew Metcalfe’ (Interview).
 Urban Cinefile website.
 Loaded 5 March 2009.
 Accessed 23 May 2019

 Deborah Young, ''The Dead Lands': Toronto Review' - The Hollywood Reporter, 9 May 2014

 'Matthew Metcalfe Producer' (broken link) Love Birds website.
 Accessed 27 June 2013